hexhowells/Armadillo/README.md

 </html>
 ```

-The variables declared in the template can be assigned using a .json data file
+The variables declared in the template can be assigned using a .json data file.
 ```json
 {
   "year": "2023",